 Finding tasty and authentic plant-based burgers can be a challenge in Hong Kong.
 However, Big Dill offers an exquisite range of vegan burgers and various American foods like French fries, hot dogs and more.
 Located in Sai Ying Pun, you can enjoy “The Big Dill Experience” and “indulge without the guilt!”

-The founders of Big Dill have been on a mission to make “delicious, mouthwatering meals made in-house with high-quality plant-based ingredients.”
-Big Dill are aware of the rising popularity of veganism, as their slogan reads “the future is vegan, dill with it …”
+The founders of Big Dill are on a mission to serve delicious housemade recipes made with high-quality plant-based ingredients.
+Big Dill are fans of the rising popularity of veganism, as their slogan reads “the future is vegan, dill with it …”

 Address: 123 Third Street, Sai Ying Pun

 With Woodlands already being an established hot spot in Hong Kong, it is often difficult to get a table without a reservation.
 However, don’t worry!
 Located just opposite Woodlands is another Indian vegetarian restaurant known as Sangeetha.
-Offering the same kind of dishes Woodlands is known for, Sangeetha adds an extra Indian spice (known as gunpowder) into all of their dishes for that extra special flavoring.
-If you’re a spice lover, Sangeetha is where you’ll find the most amazing Indian spicy dishes.
+Offering the same kinds of dishes Woodlands is known for, Sangeetha adds an extra Indian spice (known as gunpowder) into all of their dishes for a one-of-a-kind flavor.
+If you’re a spice lover, Sangeetha is where you’ll find amazing Indian spicy dishes to hit the spot.